 But back to selling.
-We sell people ideas: something as simple as convincing your mate to meet at the pub after work or your girls to join you for a weekend spa takes skilful persuasion especially if they had other plans or options.
+We sell people ideas: something as simple as convincing your mate to meet at the pub after work or your girls to join you for a weekend spa takes skilful persuasion.
+And even more so if they had other plans or options.

 Such persuasion obviously can be genuine or fraudulent.
-Those salespeople trained by their leader Jordan Belfort as illustrated in the 2013 Wolf of Wall Street movie are a testimony to how persuasion can be used effectively when capitalizing on with an inherent human trade – greed.
+Those salespeople trained by their leader Jordan Belfort as illustrated in the 2013 Wolf of Wall Street movie are a testimony.
+The revealed how persuasion can be used effectively when capitalizing on with an inherent human trade – greed.

 Such ‘on the ground’ learning is done with the help of a mentor.
-Shadowing one or two mentors that are passionate about what they do can rub off a few skills that can supplement traditional sales theory – which should not be completely ignored.
+Shadowing one or two mentors that are passionate about what they do can rub off a few skills that can supplement traditional sales theory.

 Such revenue-multiplying potential that repeat-customers can provide for your sales portfolio or pipeline beats getting a quick-fix by conning people no matter how big the ‘score’ is.